 International Section of the ISSA on Machine and System Safety

-The ISSA Section for the Prevention of Occupational Risks in Machine and System Safety is a non-profit making, non-governmental organization which is committed to improving safety and health at work in the field of machine and system safety worldwide.
+The ISSA Section for the Prevention of Occupational Risks in Machine and System Safety is committed to improving safety and health at work in the field of machine and system safety worldwide.

 Each individual element of the system Man - Machine - Environment may be the cause of system weaknesses and thus lead to risks.

 The tasks of the International Section of the ISSA on Machine and System Safety are to: